-Central Bank of Nigeria (CBN) Governor, Mr Godwin Emefiele, on Tuesday dismissed reports that his economic intervention programmes were concentrated in the north, clarifying that all regions were accommodated, especially the southern part that have received over N300 billion to support food security initiatives.
+Central Bank of Nigeria (CBN) Governor Mr Godwin Emefiele on Tuesday dismissed reports that his economic intervention programmes were concentrated in the north, clarifying that all regions have been accommodated, especially the southern firms that have received over N300 billion to support food security initiatives.

 Present at the event were Governor Atiku Bagudu of Kebbi, Mohammed Badaru Abubakar of Jigawa, Rotimi Akeredeolu of Ondo, Gboyega Oyetola of Osun and Dr Kayode Fayemi, the host.

 According to Emefiele, between N600-700 billion has been released for local cultivation of over 21 crops under the ABP.

 ‘Two weeks ago, some critics said we targeted ABP on some sections of the country.
 This is an unfair statement.
 For the records, southern part of the country has benefited immensely from the ABP,’ he said.

 Between N600-700 billion has been disbursed to the south.
 Out of this amount, over N300 billion was spent on ABP through companies operating in the south.

 ‘Over N10 billion was disbursed to Lagos for 32 tonnes per hour rice mill.
 Lagos, Kogi, Niger and Kwara have been supported to produce rice paddies to feed the mills.
 We’re also supporting cocoa and other crops in the south.

 ‘In the South-South, we’ve disbursed N10 billion to Edo State in 2019 to companies going into oil palm.
 Another N7 billion for companies to process the oil.
 N20 billion was disbursed to Okomu Oil and Presco.